bitly/dablooms/README.md

 a scaling, counting, bloom filter is possible if upon additions and deletions one can correctly decide which bloom filter contains the element.

-There are several advantages to using a bloom filters.
+There are several advantages to using a bloom filter.
 A bloom filter gives the application cheap, memory efficient set operations, with no actual data stored about the given element.
 Rather, bloom filters allow the application to test, with some given error probability, the membership of an item.
 This leads to the conclusion that the majority of operations performed on bloom filters are the queries of membership, rather than the addition and removal of elements.
 Thus, for a scaling, counting, bloom filter, we can optimize for membership queries at the expense of additions and removals.
 This expense comes not in performance, but in the addition of more metadata concerning an element and its relation to the bloom filter.
 With the addition of some sort of identification of an element, which does not need to be unique as long as it is fairly distributed, it